 Keep track of each browser you have tested and when you last updated them

 Keep track of each browser you have tried and when you last updated it so you can quickly update if the manufacturer releases a new version.
-For each product release cycle, it is highly advisable to perform cross-browser device testing.
+For each product release cycle, it is highly advisable to perform cross browser testing.

 We have reached the point where no major web browser is static software due to short release cycles and automatic updates.
 Every 10-12 weeks, a new browser version for different users is released.
 The majority of them will be completely unaware that their browser is undergoing an update.